RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Found that he did not owe a duty to the beneficiary that was not coincident with the interests of the client
   - McFee v Reilly
     - Disabled husband provided for son, wife came in and removed son to give to daughters
-    - Son sued and “solicitor owed a duty to the beneficiary to ensure that the wishes of the client (father)were protected”
+    - Son sued and "solicitor owed a duty to the beneficiary to ensure that the wishes of the client (father)were protected"
   - non-client beneficiary to a will
-    - a solicitor will be liable to a third party where the intention of the client to benefit a third party “was the primary or direct purpose of the legal transaction” but the third party has been denied that benefit because of an act or omission on the part of the solicitor.
+    - a solicitor will be liable to a third party where the intention of the client to benefit a third party "was the primary or direct purpose of the legal transaction" but the third party has been denied that benefit because of an act or omission on the part of the solicitor.
     - It has also been held that:
-      - Where a third party holds a remainder interest in a property in which the solicitor’s client has a life interest, the solicitor may have a duty to that third party;
+      - Where a third party holds a remainder interest in a property in which the solicitor's client has a life interest, the solicitor may have a duty to that third party;
       - when acting for a bankrupt client, a solicitor may have a duty of care in relation to information provided to the trustee in bankruptcy;"
-      - And where a solicitor creates a “reasonable expectation” on the part of a third party that the solicitor will act with “reasonable care” toward the interests of the third party,” the solicitor has a duty of care in relation to that third party.
+      - And where a solicitor creates a "reasonable expectation" on the part of a third party that the solicitor will act with "reasonable care" toward the interests of the third party," the solicitor has a duty of care in relation to that third party.
 - The Lawyer's Duty to Other Members of the Profession and to Third Parties
   - Third parties lawyers  deal with
     - Expert witnesses